-In order to receive a "Pass" (designated as "P" on the transcript) for didactic coursework, a student must achieve a score of 90% on each assessment (see Student Assessment Policy below).
-If a student does not achieve 90%, then he or she must remediate that portion of the curriculum at a designated time, be reassessed, and achieve a level of 90% including projects and other assignments.
+To receive a "Pass" (designated as "P" on the transcript) for didactic coursework, a student must a.
+Achieve a score of 90% on the end of block assessment (see Student Assessment Policy below).
+If a student does not achieve 90%, then he or she must remediate that portion of the curriculum at a designated time, be reassessed, and achieve a level of 90%.